 A W-2 Form, also known as a Wage and Tax Statement, is a form that an employer completes and provides to the employee to complete their tax return.
 Form W-2 must contain certain information, including wages earned and state, federal, and other taxes withheld from an employee's earnings.
-The Form W-2 must be provided to employees by January 31.
-Employers must also file a copy with the Social Security Administration to keep them aware of an employee's earnings by January 31.
+The Form W-2 must be provided to employees by February 2, 2026.
+Employers must also file a copy with the Social Security Administration by February 2, 2026 (paper or electronic).

 If you need to complete it, make sure you include all the required information.
 You will also need the employee's personal information, such as their full legal name, address, social security number, and employee ID.
 Check for accuracy.
 Using the wrong information could cause problems for both the employer and the employee when they file their income tax return.